Best Strikers in Premier League History

 van Nistelrooy was a goal poacher, an expert in the penalty box that would seldom lose chances of scoring.
 He was also quite physically strong and tall which made him a nightmare for defenders.
 All of this combined with David Beckham’s inch perfect crosses made scoring very easy for one of the best Premier League strikers ever.

 and also managed to go toe to toe with one of the greatest strikers in football history and even outscored him on occasion which is a testament to him being one of the best strikers in Premier League history.
 He later shone in Real Madrid colors as well but for every football fan, his time at United will be remembered more fondly.

 fans passionately nicknamed him after the Brazilian Ronaldo, became one of the youngest ever goal scorers in EPL history in 2002, by being 5 days shy of 17 at the time.

-After that goal Rooney never stopped as he went on to become one of the best Strikers in Premier League history.
+never stopped as he went on to become one of the best Strikers in Premier League history.
 The following summer Manchester United in their ever present pursuit of finding new sensational strikers made a deal of around £25.6m for the player.
 Rooney had a hefty transfer fee to live up to and he went on to be worth every penny and then some!

 Wayne Rooney was very quick and was capable of powerful shots.
 He was relentless and didn’t seem to even tire by the end of the game.
 Although he only managed to score 20 goals a season only twice it was his consistency of scoring 10+ goals a season that made him the 2nd best goal scorer in Premier League history, only behind Alan Shearer.

-Wayne Rooney has managed to score 208 goals in 491 EPL matches, 25 for Everton and the rest with United.
+Wayne Rooney managed to score 208 goals in 491 EPL matches, 25 for Everton and the rest with United.
 He managed to win 5 EPL titles,1 Champions League and practically everything else on the club level with United and he will be remembered as one of the best strikers in Premier League history.

 is one of them.
-He has become a legend by scoring many memorable goals that are part of football folklore, like his famous goal against QPR in the injury time that made Manchester City champions after a 44-year wait.
+He became a legend by scoring many memorable goals that are part of football folklore, like his famous goal against QPR in the injury time that made Manchester City champions after a 44-year wait.

 won with him, it becomes apparent that every one of his goals were as important as that.
-Aguero loves scoring, he is a proper goal scoring machine and the key in all of this is his consistency.
+Aguero loved scoring, he was a proper goal scoring machine and the key in all of this was his consistency.

-In his 9 seasons at City he managed to score more than 20 goals-a-season in 6 of those, only failing to do so in other seasons because of his numerous injuries.
+In his 10 seasons at City he managed to score more than 20 goals-a-season in 6 of those, only failing to do so in other seasons because of his numerous injuries.
 Aguero almost never experiences a loss of form after coming back from an injury which is a testament to his resilience.

-One of the best Premier League strikers of all time, Aguero still plays in the EPL and he may even move up further up the list.
-By scoring 180 goals in 263 matches and having a 0.68 GPG ratio, the best amongst this list of players, Aguero has helped his team win 4 Premier League titles and numerous cup titles. he is one of
+One of the best Premier League strikers of all time, Aguero announced his retirement in December, 2021, after the advise of his physicians.
+By scoring 184 goals in 275 matches and having a 0.67 GPG ratio, the best amongst this list of players, Aguero helped his team win 5 Premier League titles and numerous cup titles. he is one of

 Dennis Bergkamp is one of the most unique players in football as well as being one of the best strikers in Premier League history.
 The Non-flying Dutcman was all class, flair and technique, rarely scoring a goal that was not beautiful.
 He was also one of the first genuine football superstars that came to the EPL and improved the league’s prestige by doing so.

 in 1995 but it was after the appointment of Arsene Wenger in 1996 that Bergkamp was turned into the legend he is today, as one of the best forwards in Premier League of all time and greatest Arsenal players ever.